johnbywater/dcbdb/README.md

 ### Tags and Queries

-A **tag** enables efficient filtered reading of events.
-Tags are arbitrary strings.
+Tags enable efficient filtered reading of events.
+A tags is an arbitrary string.
 Common patterns include:

 * Entity identifiers: `"order:12345"`
 * Categories: `"region:us-west"`
 * Relationships: `"customer:789"`

-A **query** specifies which events to select based on event types and tags.
+Queries specify which events to select based on event types and tags.
 A query is made up of a list of zero or more query items.
 Each query item describes a set of event tags and types to match against event records.

-When UmaDB runs a query, it selects all events that match the query, unless a position is given, in which case only those events that have a greater position will be matched.

 When matching events for a query, all events are matched in position order, unless any query items are given, then only those that match at least one query item.
 An event matches a query item if its type is in the query item types or there are no query item types, and if all the query item tags are in the event tags.

-In other words, if tags are provided, the event must include all of those tags to match the query item.
-If no tags are given, the item matches events regardless of tags.
-If types are provided, only events of those types match.
-If no types are given, all event types match.
-Each query item serves to expand the set of matched events.
-If an event matches more than one query, it is included only once.

-Queries are used both when reading events (to build a decision model) and when appending events (to implement optimistic concurrent control over consistency boundaries).
+Queries are used both when reading events (to build a decision model or a materialized view) and when appending events (to implement optimistic concurrent control for a consistency boundary).

-In short, a DCB query defines what part of the event history matters for building a decision model and for deciding whether a write is allowed.
+Queries define what part of the event history matters for building a decision model and for deciding whether a write is allowed.
 It’s flexible enough to express many business rules, such as uniqueness checks, idempotency, or workflow coordination, all without hardcoding fixed entity or aggregate boundaries in the database.